You're hungry and the age old question lingers - What should I eat?

 This is probably the most important because if you don’t have it in the house – you can’t eat it!
 It’s also why planning is the ultimate form of self care.
 The more variety of nutrient dense foods you have at home the better.
 That way if you’re craving a crisp apple, you have them there and if you're craving a cookie, that's there too.

 Stock your home, workplace, car, or purse with all kids of different foods that can meet all your cravings and nutritional needs.
 Lately I've been loving High Protein Breakfast Co cereal because it keeps me satisfied all morning and is easy to take with me while travelling.

 This also comes in handy when you’re eating out as sometimes choices can be limited.
 Consider what you want and need then use that to choose amongst what they have.

 Making decisions about food doesn’t have to be difficult and some simple planning will definitely help.
 We all have the innate ability to know what our body needs, and it’s sad that diet culture and 'healthism' has led us so astray.

-Reclaiming your wisdom isn’t always easy but I’s there, be patient and compassionate.
+Reclaiming your wisdom isn’t always easy but it’s there.
+Be patient and compassionate.

 And remember, if you’re not hungry.
 No amount of food will fuel you, so If you feel like food controls you or your emotions are getting in the way of your choices more often than not.
 I'd love you to grab my free Emotional Eating Roadmap.